atmospheric-water-vapor-modelling/AITDModel/README.md

 To use this software, check the 'app.m'.

-If you have any questions, please contact with xiangyang.song@mail.polimi.it
+If you have any questions, please contact with xiangyang.song@mail.polimi.it; xiangyang.song@polimi.it

 The details of this model you can find in the paper:

-It is under review......
+It was accepted for publication, coming soon...